Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Preliminaries

-where $\wb \in \mathbb{R}^d$ denotes the global model parameters and $F_{i}: \mathbb{R}^{d} \rightarrow \mathbb{R}$ is the local objective function.
+Let us consider a vanilla FL system that consists of one PS and $N$ clients.
+Suppose that each client $i \in [N]$ holds a private local dataset $\mathcal{D}_{i}\triangleq \big\{(\xb_{i,j}, \yb_{i,j}) \big\}_{j=1}^{|\mathcal{D}_{i}|}$ with size $|\mathcal{D}_{i}|$, where $\xb_{i,j}$ represents the feature of the $j$-th training data sample and $\yb_{i,j}$ is the corresponding label.
+The global objective function in this vanilla FL system can be formulated as follows: where $\wb \in \mathbb{R}^d$ denotes the global model parameters and $F_{i}: \mathbb{R}^{d} \rightarrow \mathbb{R}$ is the local objective function.
 Problem \eqref{eq:EMR problem} can be solved using the well-known algorithm, called FedAvg~\cite{li2020secure}.
 To be specific, at the ${t}$-th communication round, FedAvg executes the following three steps: \begin{enumerate}[(a)] \item \textbf{Broadcasting}: The PS randomly samples a subset of clients $\Sc^{t} \subseteq [N]$, and broadcasts global model $\overline \wb^{t-1}$ to all selected clients. \item \textbf{Local update}: Each client $i \in \Sc^{t}$ updates local model by $Q$ steps of SGD, as follows

 where $\wb_{i}^{t,r}$ is the local model of client $i$ at $r$-th inner iteration, $\eta_t$ is the learning rate, $\mathcal{B}_{i}^{t,r} \subseteq \Dc_i$ is a mini-batch dataset with $|\mathcal{B}_{i}^{t,r}| = b$ , and $\nabla F_{i}(\wb_{i}^{t,r-1}; \mathcal{B}_{i}^{t,r})$ is the mini-batch gradient.
 After $Q$ steps of local updates, we denote $\wb_i^{t} = \wb_i^{t,Q}$ for notational simplicity.